Box 3 Guide

 The Dutch government had previously been able to parry the social demand for taxation based on actual rather than deemed returns with technical arguments.
 However, now the government has to come up with concrete proposals for a taxation system based on actual returns.
 In addition, the Dutch cabinet had to offer legal redress to the taxpayers who had been duped.

 Two laws on the box 3 system were adopted on December 20, 2022.
-One of them concerns the codification of the restoration of rights following the Christmas Judgment.
+One of them concerns the codification of the legal redress following the Christmas Judgment.
 The second law regulates the bridging legislation for the years 2023 to 2026.

 Follow us